Are instant money transfers really instant?

-There are money transfer companies that let you transfer money from one country to another instantly, but usually, ‘instant transfers’ refer to an operation executed in minutes.
+There are money transfer companies that let you transfer money from one country to another instantly, but usually, 'instant transfers' refer to an operation executed in minutes.
 While many companies offer ways to send money online instantly, it does not mean all their transactions will be instant.
-It means they have access to the technology and systems required to initiate instant transfers, but the actual transfer speed of each individual remittance will depend on various factors.
+It means they have access to the technology and systems required to initiate instant transfers, but the actual transfer speed of each unique remittance will depend on a variety of factors.
 But, how long do international money transfers take?

 Finding the best way to send money online instantly is quick and easy.
 You can instantly send money online or pay cash to an agent at a service provider's location.
 The exact online money transfer process will differ from one provider to another, but the basic steps to transfer money remain the same:

 1. Register: Sign up to a provider that supports instant money transfers.
 You'll need to provide personal information such as your name and email address and will often have to provide ID and evidence of your source of funds.

 2. Start the transfer process: Log in to your transfer provider's online portal or visit the nearest agent location to arrange your transfer in person.

 3. Give the recipient details: Provide all the transaction details such as the recipient's name, address, account details, and the currency in which they will collect the money.
 The name you include at this stage must exactly match the name on the recipient's bank account and ID.

 4. Fund your transfer: Pay for the transfer using any of the methods supported by your provider.

 5. Note the transaction number or PIN: If the recipient is making a cash collection, they will need to provide this PIN at the agent location.
 The recipient will also need to provide a valid ID to collect cash.Your money will arrive with your beneficiary instantly (or within a few minutes), and they will be able to access the money as soon as possible.

 For domestic transfers, sending money instantly online with your bank account is easy and often available at the click of a button on your online banking app or through BACS payments.